laravel/passport/UPGRADE.md

 As a consequence of this change, the `'passport.client_uuids'` configuration property has been removed, as well as the `Passport::clientUuids()` and `Passport::setClientUuids()` methods.

+> If you plan to update the type and value for `client_id`, then all issued tokens will become invalid.

 ### Client Secrets Hashed by Default

 PR: https://github.com/laravel/passport/pull/1745